usertehrealol-stack/Login-Python-Tutorial/README.md

 extension, however for some primitive text editors it does not.

 Now, follow as i do.
+(Alternatively, copypaste from login.py found in this github repo.)
 ====================START COPYPASTING HERE INTO LOGIN.PY=================================
 # This is a comment.
 This won't be printed out to console.